ǂʼAmkoe language: Tone

-Tone is difficult to analyze in ǂʼAmkoe, due to the confounding effect of consonants and vowel phonation.
-Gerlach (2015) analyzes Nǃaqriaxe as having three phonemic tones: low, mid, and high.
-CVV, CVN, and CVCV words have two tones, but only six combinations are found: a word may have a level tone or go up or down between adjacent tones, but *low>high and *high>low are not attested, and the only falling tone is mid>low.
-All word tones end in a phonetically falling component in Gerlach's data, perhaps an effect of utterance-final prosody.
+Tone in ǂʼAmkoe shows acoustic characteristics of both neighbouring consonants and vowel phonation.
+Gerlach (2015) analyzes Nǃaqriaxe as having three phonemic tones: low (L), mid (M), and high (H).
+Monosyllabic words with CVV, CVN shapes have two tones.
+In disyllabic words of CV.CV shape, six tone combinations are found: a word may have a mid tone or go up or down between adjacent tones, but L.H and H.L are not attested, and the only falling tone is ML.
+All syllable-final tones in Gerlach's data are falling, perhaps an effect of utterance-final prosody.
 The system is very similar to that of Gǀui, Gerlach's analysis was based on data from a single speaker who speaks more Gǀui than ǂʼAmkoe and who lacks ǂʼAmkoe consonants not found in Gǀui, so it's not clear that the results are representative of ǂʼAmkoe as a whole.